Évançon: Course

 The stream has its origin in the Great Glacier of Verra at the top of the val d'Ayas.
 After coursing right through the valley, the Évançon flows into the Dora Baltea in Verrès, near the bridge of Fleuran.
 It flows through: Ayas, Brusson, Challand-Saint-Anselme and Challand-Saint-Victor.
-Near Targnod in the commune of Challand-Saint-Victor, the stream flows through the Gorge de Brisecou (French for "Breakneck Gorge").
-Its base can be reached by a short walk from the road to Isollaz and a good observation spot can be reached by car on the road which leads to Verrès Castle.
+Near Targnod in the commune of Challand-Saint-Victor, the stream flows through the Gorge de Brisecou (French for "Breakneck Gorge") where it feeds the Isollaz Falls.
+Their base can be reached by a short walk from the road to Isollaz and a good observation spot can be reached by car on the road which leads to Verrès Castle.

 The Évançon is a typical glacial river, which means that maximum flow is reached in the summer and the minimum flow occurs in winter.
 The colour of the water in the stream varies from azure in the morning and when it is cold through to a grey-white towards the evening and after a hot day.
 Only in winter the river is transparent, while in summer it is more or less clouded by sediment and sand from the glacier.